bikeshaving/crank/website/guides/07-lifecycles.md

 }
 ```

-The above component focuses every time it is rerendered.
+The `MyInput` component focuses every time it is rerendered.
 You might notice that we use an async generator component here.
 That’s because async generators continuously resume, and rely on the `for await` loop to await new updates.

 **TODO: Design APIs/Document them for working with yield expressions in sync generators.**